 Example: A SaaS company's CTO regularly answers technical questions in r/devops, occasionally mentioning their product when it genuinely solves the problem being discussed.
 This builds credibility and drives qualified traffic.

-Budget allocation: Businesses allocate an average of 15% of their marketing budget to TikTok content creation—a number that's growing.
+📊 Key Stat: Businesses allocate an average of 15% of their marketing budget to TikTok content creation—a number that's growing rapidly.

 User-generated content (UGC) is the fuel that powers community search.
 Strategies to generate more: